HuizhouGrocery/IMS-MariaDB/README.md

 ```

 <br/>
-This time we need to go to MariaDB.org to download database for our Desktop(Laptop).
-Our testing environment is Windows and we get HeidiSQL exe.
+This time we need to go to MariaDB.org to download the database for our Desktop (Laptop).
+Our testing environment is Windows, and we get Heidi SQL EXE.
 <p align="center">
   <img src="Screenshot/1.JPG" width="100" title="hover text">
 </p>
 <br/>

-When we are installing MariaDB, we will set up root and default password.
-You could click button that let remote PC access your MariaDB database, which is important.
+When we are installing MariaDB, we will set up the root and default password.
+You could click a button that lets a remote PC access your MariaDB database, which is important.

 <p align="center">